-Our dependent day care reimbursement account (DDCRA) plan allows you to make pretax contributions from your pay to an account designated to reimburse you for eligible dependent day care expenses, such as child day care, adult dependent day care, dependent care centers and preschool expenses.
+Our dependent day care reimbursement account plan allows you to make pretax contributions from your pay to an account designated to reimburse you for eligible dependent day care expenses, such as child day care, elder care, dependent care centers and preschool expenses.
 Your contributions are deducted from your pay before federal income taxes, Social Security taxes, and in most states, before state income taxes are withheld.